FitzwilliamMuseum/egyptiancoffins/_reuse/lexicon.md

 Something which is added or joined to another thing

 #### Appropriation
-Taking something as one's own or to one's own use
+Taking something as one's own or to one's own use: this might be the purpose underlying modification

 #### Augmentation
 The action or process of making something greater in number, size, or degree